OpusManning/teaching-machine/README.md

 # teaching-machine
-Programmed instruction using the Godot Engine.
-Connects to remote database to store performance data.
+Programmed instruction using Tcl/Tk.
+Demonstration of the use of programmed instruction.